Olf0/crypto-sdcard/README.md

 * Ensure, that AlienDalvik (specifically *alien-service-manager.service*) begins starting after mounting succeeded, to allow for [android_storage on SD-card](https://together.jolla.com/question/179060/how-to-externalising-android_storage-and-other-directories-files-to-sd-card/#179060-2-externalising-homenemoandroid_storage).
 Even more importantly this also ensures, that unmounting occurs only after AlienDalvik is completely stopped.<br />
 Nevertheless, these configuration files are also applicable to devices without AlienDalvik installed.
 * Boot time is not significantly prolonged, as unlocking encrypted partitions per Cryptsetup occurs in parallel to starting udisks2; after both succeeded, all mount operations are also started concurrently.
-* Create a "compatibility symlink" to allow older apps seamlessly accessing encrypted (partitions on) SD-cards at their new (since SailfishOS 2.2.0) mount point.
+* Create / rectify the "compatibility symlink" to allow older apps seamlessly accessing encrypted (partitions on) SD-cards at their new (since SailfishOS 2.2.0) mount point.

 Version history:
 * v0.4<br />